jruby/activerecord-jdbc-adapter/CONTRIBUTING.md

 ## Contributing to ActiveRecord JDBC Adapter

 AR-JDBC is (currently) a volunteer effort, it is not backed by any company ...
-You can contribute and make a difference for all the JRuby on Rails deployments out there.
+You can contribute and make a difference for JRuby on Rails deployments out there.

+**NOTE:** master targets 1.4 please use the **1-3-stable** branch to target 1.3.x !

 ### Reporting Issues